-The Department of Geography and Geographic Information Science has two state-of-the-art laboratories for teaching and research in GIScience.
+The Department of Geography and Geographic Information Science has a state-of-the-art laboratory for teaching in GIScience.
 The teaching laboratory consists of 30- networked workstations equipped with a wide variety of software for GIS, image processing, air photo interpretation, and spatial/statistical analysis.
-The second computer laboratory is devoted to student and faculty research papers and course projects.
-This lab contains 14-networked computers connected to the main departmental computer network and equipped with a common suite of GIScience software.
-In addition to the two laboratories, students have access to an array of input/output devices, including a large-format, color plotter.
-Campus-wide facilities include the National Center for Supercomputing Applications, a world-class facility for supercomputing.
+Students also have access to an array of input/output devices, including a large-format, color plotter Facilities for GIS research are distributed among the research laboratories listed below.
+Campuswide computing resources include the National Center for Supercomputing Applications, a world-class facility for supercomputing.